uriah65/Upgrader/README.md

-# Upgrader

-Simple Deployment and Upgrade Utility for .Net applications.
+# Simple Deployment and Upgrade Utility for .Net applications.

 See: https://github.com/uriah65/Upgrader/wiki